8base/old-documentation/docs/8base-console/authentication.md

 ![Environment variables manager in the 8base Management Console](../images/openid-env-variables.png)

 #### Troubleshooting
 If you're unable to get the authentication provider to work and are receiving a "Not Authorized" error message, you may need to update the associated role and its API permissions.
 You can do this by first ensuring that the configured provider has an associated role, like *Guest*.
-Next, navigate to `Settings > Roles > [ROLE_NAME] > Data` and ensure that the role is enabled for the *Get Token* function call.
+Next, navigate to `App Services > Roles > [ROLE_NAME] > Data` and ensure that the role is enabled for the *Get Token* function call.